 10. Make sure you have a noise-canceling device.

 It’s possible that your halls will be noisy and that you’re not used to this, so it might be a bit more difficult to get to sleep.
 The worst thing to be during Welcome Week is exhausted: it’s a long week, so try to make it easier by sleeping properly.

 Earplugs might be enough for you, but if they aren’t, there are a few things you can try.
 If you like listening to music at night, invest in some noise-canceling headphones.
 If you don’t want to sleep with headphones on or earbuds in, then you might want to pack a white noise machine.
 Clara Beyer from Brown University says that “it’s like having a little fan next to your ears.
 At first, you notice the noise, but then you’re quickly able to tune [it] out.
 It made it so much easier for me to sleep in my first week at university!”

 So you’re freaking out about what to wear?
 Wear something that you’re comfortable in, but also something you feel you look good in.
 If you feel confident, it’s likely to come across in your body language and your gestures.
 Remember when you’re choosing your outfit that you’re going to be moving boxes for most of the day and unpacking, so make sure you’re wearing something practical.
 We would recommend putting the high heels away for now, collegiettes!

 12. If it isn’t the best day, don’t worry!
 You have four more years!

-Your first day, and in fact the entire Welcome Week, is a very stressful experience—and many people don’t have the best time.
-But it's okay!
+Your first day, and in fact the entirety of Welcome Week, is a very stressful experience—and many people don’t have the best time.
+But it’s okay!
 You’ll settle in soon, especially once you’re in the routine of classes and have met people with similar interests in your classes and through the extracurriculars that you choose to join.
 Try and make the most of your first day with these tips, but don’t panic if it isn’t perfect!